 Fungal nail infection - untreated athlete's foot can spread to toenails (onychomycosis).
 The nail becomes thick, opaque (whitish), and crumbly.
 There may be pain and inflammation in the skin under the nail.
 Untreated toenail infections may eventually lead to more pain and problems wearing shoes, or even walking.

-Cellulitis is a bacterial infection deep down in the skin.
+Cellulitis - this is a bacterial infection deep in the skin.
 Skin, fat, and soft tissue may be affected.
 Untreated cellulitis can lead to serious complications, such as septicemia (blood poisoning) or bone infection.
 Although a very rare complication of athlete's foot, cellulitis should be treated immediately with antibiotics.